OpenLMIS/openlmis-ref-distro/docs/source/releases/openlmis-ref-distro-v3.2.0.rst

 New Features
 ============

-This is a new section to flag all the new features specifically.
-Hopefully many of these are configurable or have a toggle so new features will not negatively impact existing implementations.
+This is a new section to flag all the new features.

-- CCE Service (beta) and Reference Data contain new features for cold chain equipment (see CCE component below)
-- Stock Management component is now an official release (it was previously a beta component)
+* **Stock Management**: is not an official release and added a notification and new support for recording VVM status.
+* **Administrative Screens**: view supply lines, geogrphic zones, requisition groups and program settings.
+* beta version of the new **Cold Chain Equipment (CCE)** service: which includes the support to upload a catalog of cold chain equipment, add equpiment inventory (from the catalog) to facilities, and manually update the functional status of that equipment.
+Review the `wiki <https://openlmis.atlassian.net/wiki/spaces/OP/pages/113145252/Cold+Chain+Equipment+Management>`_ for details on the upcoming features.
+* **Performance** - targeted improvements were made based on the first implementation's use and results.
+Improvements were made in server response times, which impacts load time, and memory utilization.
+In addition, new tooling was introduced to provide the ability to track performance improvements and bottlenecks.
+* Reference data
-- Report service is now its own separate component to provide reporting features (**TBD**)
+* Report service is now its own separate component to provide reporting features (**TBD**)

 Changes to Existing Functionality
 =================================